Mikoyan MiG-29: Ukraine

-In April 2014, during the military intervention in Crimea, 45 Ukrainian Air Force MiG-29s and 4 L-39 combat trainers were reportedly captured by Russian forces at Belbek air base.
+In April 2014, during the Russian invasion of Crimea, 45 Ukrainian Air Force MiG-29s and 4 L-39 combat trainers were reportedly captured by Russian forces at Belbek air base.
 Most of the planes appeared to be in inoperable condition.
 In May, Russian troops dismantled them and shipped them back to Ukraine.
 On 4 August 2014, the Ukrainian government stated that a number of them had been put back into service to fight in the war in the east of the country.

-During the initial days of the War in Donbas in April 2014, the Ukrainian Air Force deployed some jet fighters over the Donetsk region to perform combat air patrols and show of force flights.
+During the initial days of the war in Donbas in April 2014, the Ukrainian Air Force deployed some jet fighters over the Donetsk region to perform combat air patrols and show of force flights.
 Probably due to the limited number of jet fighters available, a MiG-29 belonging to the Ukrainian Falcons display team was spotted armed with a full air-to-air load and performing a low altitude fly by.
 In the evening of 7 August 2014, a Ukrainian Air Force MiG-29MU1, bort number 02 Blue, was shot down by an antiaircraft missile fired by pro-Russian rebels near the town of Yenakievo, and exploded in midair.
 The pilot ejected safely.
 On 17 August 2014, another Ukrainian Air Force MiG-29, bort number 53 White, tasked with air to ground duties against separatists' positions was shot down by pro-Russian rebels in the Luhansk region.
 The Ukrainian government confirmed the downing.
 The pilot ejected safely and was recovered by friendly forces.

 As of 2018, the Lviv State Aircraft Repair Plant began domestically upgrading the MiG-29 to have multirole capability, known as the MiG-29MU2.
 Development was expected to be completed by 2019 and enter production in 2020.
 The first upgraded MiG-29 was delivered to the Ukrainian Air Force in July 2020.
-In August 2020, Ukraine began negotiations with Elbit Systems to help modernize the MiG-29 fleet.

 On 29 May 2020, Ukrainian MiG-29s took part in the Bomber Task Force in Europe with American B-1B bombers for the first time in the Black Sea region.
 In September 2020, B-52 bombers from the 5th Bomb Wing conducted vital integration training with Ukrainian MiG-29s and Su-27s inside Ukraine's airspace.